-Dolly Peg Dolls and Christmas Angels
+Dolly Pegs Dolls and Christmas Angels

 This is the tutorial featured in Dolls House Magazine…

 A great way to use treasured scraps and threads to create your own individual mini people.
 Lovely as Christmas Tree decorations and of course to make a fairy or Angel for the top of the tree!
+The instructions are as follows, or you will find a downloadable PDF here: Planet Penny Dolly Peg Dolls

 Equipment: Fine pen – scissors – ruler – sewing needle – yarn needle – glue, I use UHU or a glue gun